Vehicles a weapon of choice for extremists: A timeline of recent attacks

-Extremists seem to be increasingly turning to vehicle ramming attacks in part because they are cheap, easy to organize and hard to prevent, experts say.
+Vehicle ramming attacks are becoming more common, in part because they are cheap, easy to organize and hard to prevent, experts say.

-The tactic of mowing people down with a vehicle eliminates the need for explosives or weapons and can be carried out by a "lone wolf" attacker without a network of fellow militants — all lessening the risk of alerting security agencies beforehand.
+The tactic of mowing people down with a vehicle can eliminate the need for explosives or weapons, although some recent perpetrators were also found to have been travelling with weapons on board.
+These attacks can also be carried out by a "lone wolf" without a network of fellow militants — all lessening the risk of alerting security agencies beforehand.

 "This kind of attack doesn't need special preparation.
 It is very low cost, within anybody's reach," said Sebastien Pietrasanta, a French Socialist lawmaker and terrorism expert.